EU Green Deal Simplification Tracker

 No postponement of entry into force of mechanism.

-Postponement proposals on some obligations (CBAM certificates purchase, by one year).
+Postponement on some obligations (CBAM certificates purchase, by one year).

 Amendment